-If you’re about to undergo a breast augmentation, there are many questions you may have.
+If you’re about to undergo a endoscopic breast augmentation newport beach surgery, there are many questions you may have.
 While your plastic surgeon is the best person to answer these questions, it’s important to do your own research before your first consultation.
 To help you get ready, here are a few commonly asked questions about breast augmentation, how they differ from other body procedures, and what you should know.

 What’s the Difference Bewteen Periareolar or Transaxillary Incisions?

 A periareolar incision goes around the edge of the areola; this tiny opening is used to insert the implant.
 It’s a good option because the scar blends well with the tissue and the incision can be used again if additional surgeries are desired in the future.
 This gives you more natural results.
 But while there are a few benefits of this type of incision, it’s also one that puts you at a minimally higher risk for infection.
 Breastfeeding may also be a problem for some patients, but not with all.

 A transaxillary incision is one that’s made in the crease of the armpit.
 Some doctors may use an endoscope to help create a space for the implant while others just go in manually.
 The benefit of this incision is that there is no scar left on the breast itself.
 Some cons include a potential lack of control if the plastic surgeon chooses not to use a camera.
 There’s also a higher risk of asymmetry.

 Both options can result in larger, natural looking breasts.
 If you have more questions about the pros and cons of each type of incision, request a consultation with a plastic surgeon near you.